themihel/WhereIsMyMeeting/README.md

 - Missing anything or having any ideas?
 Contact me!

 ## Why does Where is my Meeting? need permission to "Read your browsing history"?
-To check all open tabs I need the permission “tabs” within the extension configuration.
+To check all open tabs we need the permission “tabs” within the extension configuration.
 The tabs are only checked against URL patterns of the above specified online meeting providers.
-Nothing else is done with your data, I promise!
-Also the code of this extension will soon be open-sourced so you can have a closer look into it.
+Nothing else is done with your data, we promise!
+Also the code of this extension is open-sourced so you can have a closer look into it (well here you are).

 ## Rating
 If you like this extension and use it, please give it a small rating in the chrome web store and spread the word!